On the Subject of Multiverse Synchronization

 Y Listening, Unordered Keys, Plumbing, Safety Safe, Misordered Keys, Piano Keys, Password

-Z T-Words, Word Scramble, Anagrams, Recorded Keys, Simon States, Round Keypad, Maze
+Z T-Words, Word Scramble, Anagrams, Recorded Keys, Wire Placement, Round Keypad, Maze

 0 Bordered Keys, Follow The Leader, Blind Alley, Hexamaze, Battleship, LED Encryption, Password

-1 Sink, Morse-a-Maze, Algebra, Color Flash, 3D Tunnels, 3D Maze, Wire Sequence
+1 Sink, Morse-A-Maze, Algebra, Combination Lock, 3D Tunnels, 3D Maze, Wire Sequence

-2 Mastermind Cruel, Extended Password, Human Resourses, Poker, Mashematics, Skyrim, Complicated Wires
+2 Mastermind Cruel, Extended Password, Human Resources, Poker, Mashematics, Skyrim, Complicated Wires

-5 Identity Parade, Visual Impairment, The Swan, The Iphone, X-ray, Waste Management, Who’s on First
+5 Identity Parade, Visual Impairment, Adventure Game, The iPhone, X-Ray, Waste Management, Who’s on First

-6 Maintenance, Color Generator, S.E.T., Painting, Monsplode Trading Cards, Flags, Simon Says
+6 Maintenance, Color Generator, S.E.T., Painting, Monsplode Trading Cards, Flags, Maze

 7 Curriculum, Braille, Gridlock, Blind Maze, The Jukebox, Perplexing Wires, Keypad